 |Fee amounts included in the Fee Schedule||10 pt font|

-All non-English collateral must be translated by the Partner using certified translation services and submitted to WaveCrest for review in English.
-If a Program is marketed to consumers in a language other than English, the Partner must disclose how to obtain all consumer disclosures in that language prior to completion of card enrolment, including any future consumer disclosures (e.g., Annual Privacy Notice).
+All non-English marketing materials must be translated by the Partner using certified translation services and submitted to WaveCrest for review in English.
+If a Program is marketed to consumers in a language other than English, you must disclose how to obtain all consumer disclosures in that language prior to completion of card enrolment, including any future consumer disclosures (e.g. Annual Privacy Notice).
 Websites and consumer disclosures must always be provided in English, as English language controls the meaning of the document.

-Collateral disclosure and disclaimer standards are measured by how consumers perceive and understand the collateral disclosures and disclaimers within the context of the entire document.
+Marketing materials disclosure and disclaimer standards are measured by how consumers perceive and understand the marketing materials disclosures and disclaimers within the context of the entire document.
 The key is the overall impression; can consumers accept claims as truthful and substantiated.
-If there are indications that a significant number of consumers do not notice or comprehend necessary collateral disclosures or disclaimers, then the disclosures and disclaimers must be modified and improved.
+If there are indications that a significant number of consumers do not notice or comprehend necessary marketing materials disclosures or disclaimers, then the disclosures and disclaimers must be modified and improved.

-General disclosure and disclaimer requirements are provided below; however, Partners should consult their own legal counsel and compliance staff for more information on Network and regulatory requirements.
+General disclosure and disclaimer requirements are provided below; however, Business Partners should consult their own legal counsel and compliance staff for more information on Scheme and regulatory requirements.

-Disclosure and disclaimer requirements apply to all collateral provided to consumers with respect to WaveCrest Programs, services, products, or features offered in connection with a Program.
+Disclosure and disclaimer requirements apply to all marketing materials provided to consumers with respect to WaveCrest Programs, services, products, or features offered in connection with a Program.